cuplv/hopper/README.md

     ./hopper.sh -app <path_to_bytecodes> -<check>

-where `<path_to_bytecodes>` is a path to a JAR or directory containing the Java bytecodes to be checked and `<check>` is one of `-check_casts` (check safety of downcasts), `-check_array_bounds` (check for out-of-bounds array accesses), `-check_nulls` (check for null dereferences), or `-check_android_leaks` (check for Android memory leaks).
+where `<path_to_bytecodes>` is a path to a JAR or directory containing the Java bytecodes to be checked and `<check>` is one of `check_android_derefs` (check nulls for null dereferences with special handling for Android), `-check_casts` (check safety of downcasts), `-check_array_bounds` (check for out-of-bounds array accesses), `-check_nulls` (check for null dereferences), or `-check_android_leaks` (check for Android memory leaks).

-The primary advantage of Hopper over Thresher is the `-piecewise_execution` flag, which enables goal-directed control-flow abstraction.
+The primary advantage of Hopper over Thresher is the `-jumping_execution` flag, which enables goal-directed control-flow abstraction.
 This flag tells Hopper to try to achieve better scalability by "jumping" between relevant code regions rather than strictly following the program's control-flow.
+For better precision while jumping, use the `-control_feasibility` flag.

+For example, to check for null dereferences in the Android app `app.apk`, you should run `./hopper.sh -check_android_derefs -jumping_execution -control_feasibility -app app.apk`.

 About
 -----